Frenkel biexcitons in hybrid HJ photophysical aggregates: Results

-Semiconductor polymers exhibit a disordered energy landscape, which is reflected as a random variation in the site energies in our model.
-To examine this, we write $\Delta_n = \bar\Delta+\delta\Delta_n$ where $ \overline{\delta\Delta_n\delta\Delta_{n'}} = \sigma_\Delta^2\delta_{nn'}$ gives the variance for a normal distribution with $\overline{\delta\Delta_n} = 0$.
-Fig.~\ref{fig:phased}F shows the probability of biexciton formation for various values of the interaction strength $U$ and for increasing levels of site-wise energy fluctuations.
-The results indicate that bound biexcitons are robust against local energy disorder.
-Generally, disorder destabilizes the bound biexciton state.
+Another important point to take into account is that polymers are inherently heterogeneous systems.
+As a consequence, polymeric semiconductors typically exhibit a disordered energy landscape, which is reflected as a random variation in the site energies in our model.
+To examine this, we write $\Delta_n = \bar\Delta+\delta\Delta_n$, where $ \overline{\delta\Delta_n\delta\Delta_{n'}} = \sigma_\Delta^2\delta_{nn'}$ gives the variance for a normal distribution with $\overline{\delta\Delta_n} = 0$.
+Fig.~\ref{fig:phased}F shows the probability of biexciton formation ($P_{\mathrm{BE}}$) for various values of the interaction strength $U$ and for increasing levels of site-wise energy fluctuations $\sigma_\Delta$ (for $\Delta/t=1$).
+The results indicate that bound biexcitons are robust against local energy disorder up to a certain point.
+Beyond this, energetic disorder destabilizes the bound biexciton state.
 However, we also note that for extremely weakly interacting excitons, local disorder can {\em enhance} the formation of bound pairs when $U$ is close to the stability threshold.
 This can occur if neighboring sites have a fortuitously small enough energy off-set to form a local trapping site for a bound biexciton.
 However, the lineshape for these biexcitons will be broad to reflect the inhomogeneous distribution of their energies.

-Fig.~\ref{fig:system}A shows the chemical structure of a PBTTT oligomer with three repeating units as optimized using DFT (B3LYP/6-31G*).
-Superimposed are the ground and excited state static dipoles which are largely oriented perpendicular to the long molecular axis.
+It is furthermore critical to emphasize that $U$ will depend on the local exciton dipole moment.
+Fig.~\ref{fig:system}A shows front and side views of the chemical structure of a PBTTT oligomer (three repeat units, a trimer) as optimized using Density Functional Theory (DFT, B3LYP/6-31G* level).
+The figure also displays the direction of the \ce{S_0 $\to$ S_1} transition dipole moment corresponding to the fundamental exciton state.
+The dipole, which is oriented along the long molecular axis, is large, corresponding to strong optical absorbance.
+Superimposed are the ground (\ce{S_0}) and excited (\ce{S_1}) state static dipoles, which have a small amplitude and are largely oriented perpendicular to the long molecular axis.
 These are highly sensitive to the instantaneous configurations adopted by the chain and average to zero over all chain conformations in the bulk system.
-Shown also is the $S_0\to S_1$ transition dipole moment which is oriented along the long molecular axis.
+Even though the conformational average vanishes, variance about this average is significant and maps into the local site energy variance $\sigma_\Delta$, thereby having an impact on the stability of multi-exciton states.